TutorialDoctor/Python-Snippets/Apps/Virtual_Environment/readme.md

 If you want to check the python path of the virtual environment:

 `which python3`

+To run the app from the Virtual_Environment directory:

+`python3 app.py`

 Since you've activated the source you can now do: